DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 facilities.

-We are also stating the built-in module `ngRoute` will be a dependancy of our application, so it will be injected by AngularJS core as argument to our services and controllers we will create later on.
+We are also stating the built-in module `ngRoute` will be a dependancy of our application, so it will be injected by AngularJS core as argument to our controllers we will create later on.

 To include `app.js` in our application we simply load it from a `<script>` tag from `index.html`: